esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 ### 2.8 Summarize the basic of cryptographic concepts

-- Digital signatures
-- Key length
+- Digital signatures(encrypted hash of a message, encrypted with the sender's private key)
+- Key length(large keys tend to be more secure, Since 2015, NIST recommands a minimum of 2048-bit keys for RSA)
 - Key stretching
 - Salting
-- Hashing
+- Hashing(one-way function that scrambles plain text to produce a unique message digest)
+- ?Encryption(two-way function;what is encrytped can be decrypted with the proper key)
 - Key exchange
 - Elliptic-curve cryptography
 - Perfect forward secrecy